-- You can control industrial processes locally or from remote locations.
+- Control industrial processes locally or from remote locations

-- You have the power to directly interact with devices like sensors, valves, pumps, motors, and more through the help of human-machine interface (HMI) software.
+- Directly interact with devices like sensors, valves, pumps, motors, and more through human-machine interface (HMI) software

 Why are SCADA Systems crucial in an industrial organisation?

-Well, to answer the question, they hold paramount importance as they help maintain efficiency, process data in order to make better and smarter decisions and communicate issues revolving the system to help mitigate downtime.
-The fundamentals of SCADA architecture starts with programmable logic controllers (PLCs) or remote terminal units (RTUs).
+SCADA systems are of paramount importance as they help in maintaining efficiency, process data to make smarter decisions and communicate issues revolving the system to help mitigate downtime.
+The fundamentals of SCADA architecture start with programmable logic controllers (PLCs) or remote terminal units (RTUs).

-Both of them are microcomputers that do the job of communicating with an array of objects like HMIs, sensors, end devices, and factory machines, and then what they do is route the information extracted from those objects to computers with SCADA software.
-Therefore, SCADA software distributes, processes, displays the data, and then helps operators and other employees examine the data and make significant decisions.
+Both are microcomputers that do the job of communicating with an array of objects like HMIs, sensors, end devices, and factory machines, and then they route the information extracted from those objects to computers with SCADA software.
+Therefore, SCADA software distributes, processes, displays the data, and then helps operators and other employees to examine the data and take decisions.

-Typically, SCADA systems are used by industries and companies that come under the realm of public and private sectors, and it helps control and maintain efficiency, communicate system issues, distribute data that will help make better decisions and alleviate downtime.
+Typically, SCADA systems are used by industries and companies that come under the realm of public and private sectors.
+It helps control and maintain efficiency, communicate system issues, distribute data that will help make better decisions and alleviate downtime.
 SCADA systems can work well in several enterprises as they have the range that can vary from simple configurations to large and complex installations.
 Some of the industries where they can work smoothly are: